 We love the challenge of working with objects that would usually go into the wastebasket.
 Many of us find it quite satisfying discovering a new purpose for things that others would consider garbage.
 It is fun turning trash into treasure!
 Recycling a glass wine bottle into a vase is a wonderful and clever way to make a decorative item for our homes while being kind to the earth at the same time.

-*A quick tip.
 If you are planning to use your artwork or clipart make sure to stay with the dark blue and white color theme.
 This combination produces stunning results.

-- Sponge brush.
+- Sponge brush

-- Leftover cardboard or plastic to use as a drop cloth.
+- Leftover cardboard or plastic to use as a drop cloth

-- Decoupage medium.
+- Decoupage medium

-- Clear acrylic craft spray.
+- Clear acrylic craft spray

 Remove the Wine Labels From Bottles With Soap and Water

-- Wash the bottle with liquid dishwashing soap to remove any leftover glue and paper label bits.
-Allow the washed bottle to dry thoroughly, before proceeding onto the next steps.
+Soak the wine bottles in soapy water until the labels are soft.
+You will then be able to gently peel off and remove the paper label.
+Wash the bottle with liquid dishwashing soap to remove any leftover glue and paper label bits.
+Then allow the washed bottle to dry thoroughly, before proceeding onto the next steps.

-- Place the bottle on some extra cardboard or on a plastic drop cloth outside
+Place the bottle on some extra cardboard or on a plastic drop cloth outside

 Spray the bottle with Zinnser Spray Primer.
 A spray primer is only necessary if you are using spray paint that is not formulated to adhere to glossy surfaces.
 Skip the primer if your paint is formulated for glass surfaces.

-- Let the painted wine bottle dry for at least an hour.
+Let the painted wine bottle dry for at least an hour.

 Paint the bottle with one coat of white paint.
 Allow the paint to dry for about an hour and then paint on another coat.
 Make sure to use light paint coats to avoid paint drips.

-- The bottle should be dry to touch within two hours, and cured within 24 hours.
+The bottle should be dry to touch within two hours, and cured within 24 hours.

 Download and Print Your Floral Clip Art Patterns

 Download the PDF download page of floral printables.
 The artwork is part of the Photoshop brush collection called Stylized Flower and is available for personal and commercial use.

-- Print the artwork on a laser printer; Inkjet print will smear when applying the cutouts to the bottle with mod podge.
+Print the artwork on a laser printer; Inkjet print will smear when applying the cutouts to the bottle with mod podge.

 Cut Out Your Art With a Scissors or Craft Knife

 Cut the artwork with scissors designed for precision cutting.
 The scissors should have a smaller blade, and fit your hand well, enabling you to make minor cuts with accuracy.
 You can also use a craft knife if you wish.

 Spread Decoupage Medium Over Your Art With a Foam Brush

-- Use your fingers to spread the paper floral clip art and smooth with your fingers getting rid of any air bubbles.
+Brush decoupage medium over the cut artwork, and place on the desired area of the recycled wine bottle.
+Use your fingers to spread the paper floral clip art and smooth with your fingers getting rid of any air bubbles.

-- Allow the bottle to dry for at least 24 hours, and then spray with acrylic craft sealer
+Allow the bottle to dry, and then apply another layer of decoupage medium.
+Allow the bottle to dry for at least 24 hours, and then spray with acrylic craft sealer

 The bottle is now a beautifully finished vase that can be filled with flowers.

 This vase is to be used strictly for decorative purposes.
 Do not immerse it in water.
-Wipe with a damp cloth and dust the vase regularly to help keep it clean!
+Wipe with a damp cloth and dust the vase regularly to help keep it clean.